Coder-H-1/Coder-H-1/README.md

 ### Hi there 👋

 # About
-  I am _Harshit_.
-My hobby is learning about programming, Robots, and Electronics.
+  I am _Harshit D._ My hobby is learning about programming, Robots, and Electronics.

   - I code in Python.
 I also code in Rust (not often).
   - Currently learning Machine Learning and Reinforcement learning using Python and ChatGPT.